tamimology/synology-to-ubuntu-migration/README.md

 You can simply check the usage by executing the command `free -m`
 ![free-m.](screenshot/free-m.jpg)

-Tried to troubleshoot what is going on, find the leak, is it from the system setup, swap allocation, hawrdware or even the docker containers.
-None was the answer, specially that the maximum docker usage for a container did not exceed 2.5%
+Tried to troubleshoot what is going on, and find the leak, is it from the system setup, swap allocation, hardware, or even the docker containers.
+None was the answer, especially that the maximum docker usage for a container did not exceed 2.5%

 I came to the fact that it is a kernel issue, as in version 6.5, the kernel starts to leak RAM usage to the maximum.
 So I need to downgrade to an earlier version.

 To check your kernel version, simply execute `uname -r`

 Now, how to downgrade it?
-Simply follow those steps:
+Simply follow the steps:
 - First, we need to download a bash tool that fetches for the kernel versions available and then automatically downloads the desired kernel version
-#### for me I downloaded this tool under the _docker_ folder I have created
+#### For me I downloaded this tool under the _docker_ folder I have created

 `wget https://raw.githubusercontent.com/pimlie/ubuntu-mainline-kernel.sh/master/ubuntu-mainline-kernel.sh`

 - Then make this tool executable
 `chmod +x ubuntu-mainline-kernel.sh`

-- Search for the availabe kerne version available
+- Search for the available kernel version available
 #### for me, I have chosen v 5.15

 `./ubuntu-mainline-kernel.sh -r | grep 5.15`

-- Based on the results, choos the built number and download it (this time it must be in sudo mode for installation)
+- Based on the results, choose the built number and download it (this time it must be in sudo mode for installation)
 #### for me, I have chosen 90

 `sudo ./ubuntu-mainline-kernel.sh -i v5.15.90`

-- Check what are the entries avaialbe in the GRUB Bootloader, as this will be used to edit the default kernel on boot `grep 'menuentry \|submenu ' /boot/grub/grub.cfg | cut -f2 -d "'"`
+- Check what are the entries available in the GRUB Bootloader, as this will be used to edit the default kernel on boot `grep 'menuentry \|submenu ' /boot/grub/grub.cfg | cut -f2 -d "'"`

 ![grub-menu-items](screenshots/grub-menu-items.png)